-Axel was fully absorbed at the moment, too busy screeching at the top of his lungs, gyrating his hips, whilst strumming on his air guitar.
-He didn’t even notice us enter through the heavy, double doors at the far end of the corridor.
+Axel was fully absorbed at the moment, too busy screeching at the top of his lungs and gyrating his hips and strumming on his air guitar.
+He didn’t even notice us enter through the heavy double doors at the far end of the corridor.

 “Number forty-seven said to number three.”